rithmschool/coding-challenge/readme.md

 * Your API endpoint URL is /users
 * Your API responds in the above format with valid GeoJSON
 * Your API should correctly filter any combination of API parameters
-* Your API should utilize a datastore
+* Your API should utilize a database
 * Your API should support paginating the number of resulting users
+* This should be built using Express or Flask
+* Your API should be tested

 ## API Structure